-When you switch to a zero waste lifestyle, you quickly realize that the sea of plastic bottles above and below your kitchen sink will need to go.
+When you switch to a zero waste lifestyle, you quickly realize that the sea of single-use plastic bottles above and below your kitchen sink will need to go.
 Like any change, this can feel intimidating!
 Fortunately, there are so many plastic-free and zero waste dish soap options out there.
-You’ll easily find the zero waste dish soap for your lifestyle and budget!
+You’ll easily find the best zero waste dish soap for your lifestyle and budget!

 This post is all about plastic-free and zero waste dish soaps you use to clean dishes by hand.
 Looking for something else?